Key Takeaways

 Q: What if I import from a country with carbon pricing?
 You can claim credit for carbon prices already paid in the origin country, reducing your UK CBAM obligation.

 Q: Are there any exemptions or thresholds?
-Currently, no de minimis threshold exists.
-All imports of covered goods are subject to CBAM regardless of value or volume.
+Currently, no de minimis threshold exists for UK CBAM.
+However, a de minimis threshold is expected (exact figure to be confirmed), which may align with existing customs simplifications.
+All imports of covered goods are subject to CBAM until a threshold is confirmed.

 Q: Will CBAM expand to cover more products?
 Yes, the EU and UK are both reviewing expansion to chemicals, plastics, and other sectors from 2030 onwards.